About the Lake Maggiore region

 Central Ticino is home to the lowest point of Switzerland at Lake Maggiore (Lago Maggiore or Lago Verbàno in Italian).
 Combined with a lot of sunshine on average, the region enjoys a Mediterranean climate with mild winters and warm summers.
 We think the best time to visit the Lake Maggiore region is late March to early June and early September to late October.
 If you don't mind warm weather (27 °C average maximum), then June to August is perfectly fine too.

 The northern part of Lake Maggiore is located in Switzerland around Locarno.
-The lake continues for 60 km; most of it is in Italy.
+The lake continues south for 60 km and most of it is in Italy.

 Where to stay?